 No products found.

-This competitively priced product comes in a variety of sizes and with two grass lengths.
+This competitively priced product comes in two sizes.
 It feels thick and is comfortable to stand on.
 It has a waterproof rubber base so it can be used both outdoors and indoors.
 It is a very robust product, with an expected life of up to eight years.
 It is waterproof and sturdy enough to be left outside for some time, overnight for example.
 Its high-quality backing means it rolls out smooth, without creases or folds as soon as you take it out of the box.
 The ball runs true, and it feels like a real putting green.
-It is easy to clean as well.,.
-The variety of holes, allows you to practice putting from different angles and the stainless-steel cups are of good quality and attractive design.
+It is easy to clean as well.
+The variety of holes, Including a bunker, allows you to practice putting from different angles and the stainless-steel cups are of good quality and attractive design.
 The varying grass lengths is an excellent feature and replicate conditions of real putting greens.
 The longer grass, being nearly four inches long, simulates fringe conditions on the course as well.
-The white putting line to the small cup is a useful training aid.

 No products found.